“Do you mind if she takes your photo?”

 It’s like stepping back hundreds of years.

 Visiting or passing through a traditional Mennonite community is a great cultural and spiritual experience.
 Just to see how they live is worth the trip.
-Plus they make and sell the best ice cream and watermelon in the country, so make sure you pick some up from their supermarkets or market stands.
+Plus they make and sell delicious ice cream and watermelon, so make sure you pick some up from their supermarkets or market stands.